xargon666/Journal_Project_Backend/README.md

 7. Zoom: to make the daily standups
 8. Slack: to communicate with the team members

-## Process
+## 🤔 Process
 Developed routes and testings separately with frequent catch up to help each other.
 Used:
 - independent programming
 - pair-programming
 - (remote) mob-programming.

-## Licence
+## 🪪 Licence
 ISC

 From [Wikipedia](https://en.wikipedia.org/wiki/ISC_license):
 - The ISC license is a permissive free software license published by the Internet Software Consortium, now called Internet Systems Consortium (ISC).
 It is functionally equivalent to the simplified BSD and MIT licenses, but without language deemed unnecessary following the Berne Convention

-## WINS
+## 🏆 WINS
 - The server is working
 - Getting excellent Coverage for tests
 - Handling multiple errors with quite a bit of validation
 - Cooperation has worked great
 - Backend and Frontend communicate flawlessly
-- Few merge conflicts as discussed pushing and pulling and worked on independent branches
+- Few merge conflicts as we agreed on when to push and merge beforehand and also worked on separate branches

-## Challenges
+## 😫 Challenges
 - Using Heroku as a team instead of a single developer
 - Covering so many tests and cases
-- Plan how to implement the features and how to send/receive data between frontens and backend
+- Plan how to implement the features and how to send/receive data between frontend and backend